Skip to main content

 A lot of people who deal with substance use disorders actually use more than one substance at a time, which can change the way their substance use disorders need to be handled and treated.

-Polysubstance use happens for different reasons, requires different kinds of support and treatment, and is generally more complicated than single substance use disorders.
+polysubstance use happens for different reasons, requires different kinds of support and treatment, and is generally more complicated than single substance use disorders.

 The good news is that, like all substance use disorders, there are treatments and options out there for you, and there are a lot of resources that can help with polysubstance use disorder.